udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 Many industries face a big challenge that asset issuers lack control over liquidity of assets.
 In the past there was no good solution to this problem, but with the advent of distributed ledger technologies we are able to overcome this challenge for the first time.

-This white paper is about an ongoing project referred to "Internet of Assets", which we are trying to make our unique contribution in three main technology areas:
+This white paper is about an ongoing project claiming having the power of "tokenizing anything", which we are trying to make our unique contribution in three main technology areas:

-- Blockchain-based Asset Lifecycle Management
+- Blockchain-based Asset Lifecycle Management, with a unique "everything has an account" model of world assets, in the name of "Singular"
+- State-channels based layer-2 scalbility solution
 - Decentralized C2C Exchange for Assets
-- Virtual Private Chain Technology that solves sore issues with respect to privacy, security, scalability.

-We believe our highly targeted networks offer an unprecedented new technology platform for a large number of applications that can precipitate a wide range of assets and support businesses to transform into a token-based economy.
+- UDAP Wallet, a universal asset management tool for the best possible UX.

+UDAP offer exceptional values to application developers and public chains alike.
+Together we are going to create a fast-growing eco-system where everything is tokenized and innovative applications will emerge at scale to fulfill the promise of blockchains.

 ## References
 \[1\]: http://www.omnilayer.org/